Selling a house with unpaid property taxes in Pasadena, CA? Eazy House Sale can help simplify the process and avoid costly setbacks.

 Understanding Property Tax Obligations When Selling a House

-In order to avoid difficulties during the sale process, all outstanding property tax dues need to be paid upfront.
+To avoid difficulties during the sale process, all outstanding property tax dues need to be paid upfront.
 Generally, the escrow company will pay the pertinent taxes from the sale proceeds at closing.

 Exploring California Property Tax Laws and Regulations

-If you want to sell your home for cash in Pasadena and nearby areas, especially with unpaid taxes, you need to understand California’s property tax rules.
+If you want to sell your home for cash in Pasadena and nearby areas, especially with unpaid taxes, you must understand California’s property tax rules.
 Proposition 13 limits yearly assessed value increases to 2% unless the property is sold or improved.
 This is key when selling a home in Pasadena with unpaid taxes.

 Legal Implications of Selling a Home with Unpaid Property Taxes